 There may not be a specific reason at all.
-Some mums choose to have some stored breast milk on hand, just in case of an emergency.
-How much you need or want to store is another question, which you can read all about here.
+Some mums choose to have some breast milk on hand, just in case of an emergency.
+How much you need or want to save is another question, which you can read all about here.

-How long can you store breast milk in the fridge?
+How long can you keep breast milk in the fridge?

 It is possible to keep freshly pumped breast milk at room temperature for up to 4 hours.
 But if you are not planning to use it during this time period, it is best to store it in the fridge as soon as you have finished pumping.

-How long can you store breast milk in the freezer?
+How long can you keep breast milk in the freezer?